valleyofdawn/FastTag/README.md

-# FastTag
+# TreeTag

-**FastTag** is a fast, interpretable, and recursive marker-based cell annotation method for single-cell RNA-seq data.
+**TreeTag** is a fast, interpretable, and recursive marker-based cell annotation method for single-cell RNA-seq data.

 It uses known marker sets to score cells and iteratively splits them based on expression patterns, producing robust subtype annotations with minimal prior assumptions.